Kenya: Weather Overview

 Situated in the Southern hemisphere, Kenya experiences seasons directly reverse to that of Europe and all other localities above the equator.
 Kenya is geographically located and embarked on the north by Ethiopia and Somalia, on the south by Tanzania, and on the west by Uganda.

 Although Kenya is within close proximity to the equator, yearly rainfall is very minimal and also diverse therefore becoming very hard to predict.
 This is because the inter-tropical belt of cloud and rain passes across the country fairly quickly in April and October.
-Because the predominant seasonal winds; the north and south monsoons, have a typical pathway that will normally bypass vast areas of land before actually reaching Kenya.
+Because the predominant seasonal winds; the north and south monsoons have a typical pathway that will normally bypass vast areas of land before actually reaching Kenya.

 Due to the decline in temperature with altitude, much of Kenya features climates that are typically subtropical or temperate.
-These can commonly be related to those is southern Britain, California or summer in France as to the typical equatorial climates in most places of Africa.
-Features common to equatorial climates such as constant high temperatures and high relative humidity are only experienced in the coastal regions of Kenya, and because of cooling sea breezes and lower hours of sunshine they are even less domineering then most other regions with a similar climate.
+These can commonly be related to those in southern Britain, California or summer in France as to the typical equatorial climates in most places of Africa.
+Features common to equatorial climates such as constant high temperatures and high relative humidity are only experienced in the coastal regions of Kenya, and because of cooling sea breezes and lower hours of sunshine, they are even less domineering then most other regions with a similar climate.

 As an essential rule, Kenya experiences two, long dry seasons then various wet seasons in November and December and again in March and May.
 Lake Victoria is the wettest region of Kenya however the coastal areas still feature excessive precipitation with up to 1000mm annual in various places.
 The average temperature will frequently stay mild throughout the rainy period apart from the mountainous districts which will commonly drop below freezing.